Emeshka/WebEngineApp/README.md

 class *Accessory*
 A set of static methods to display all kinds of messages.

 		public static int alert(String text)

-    - a simple popup window with 'OK' button only. public static boolean ask(String text)
+- a simple popup window with 'OK' button only.

+		public static boolean ask(String text)

 - a popup window with 'Yes' and 'No' options (JS `confirm`).
-Returns the user's choice. public static String prompt(String text)
+Returns the user's choice.

+		public static String prompt(String text)

 - a popup that prompts user for some input.
-The popup contains the message, an input field and 2 buttons: 'OK' and 'Cancel'. . public static int alert(Exception e, String comment)
+The popup contains the message, an input field and 2 buttons: 'OK' and 'Cancel'.

+		public static int alert(Exception e, String comment)

-    - alert user about a Java Exception. public static int alert(WebErrorEvent e, String comment)
+- alert user about a Java Exception.

+		public static int alert(WebErrorEvent e, String comment)

-    - same, but with WebErrorEvent class. protected static String text(WebErrorEvent e, String comment)
+- same, but with WebErrorEvent class

+		protected static String text(WebErrorEvent e, String comment)

-    - create a text message to display on the page from WebErrorEvent and a string message. protected static String text(Exception e, String comment)
+- create a text message to display on the page from WebErrorEvent and a string message.

+		protected static String text(Exception e, String comment)

-    - same, but with Java Exception class. protected static String style(String text, String css, String tag)
+- same, but with Java Exception class.

+		protected static String style(String text, String css, String tag)

 - a method to style messages.
 I haven't got a need to make it public, but it can be made.

 interface *Bridge*

 Defines a basic Bridge interface.
 Custom Bridges can be made based on it.

 		void alert(String s);

 		boolean confirm(String s);

 		String prompt(String s);

 		String prompt(PromptData pd);

 		void exit();

 As you can see, these basic functions `alert`, `confirm`, `prompt` (a pair of them, because `prompt` can be called with an additional parameter `defaultValue`, in this case Java converts it into PromptData and calls the second overload), and a close app function.